Healthy Life Expectancy

 Healthy life expectancy is now the lowest is has been for bothÂ males and females throughout the timeseries covered by the NPF.

 In 2019-21, healthy life expectancy was 60.4 years for males and 61.1 years for females, compared with 60.9 for males and 61.8 for females in 2018-20.

 The decrease in healthy life expectancy coincides with a stalling of growth in life expectancy in recent years, and has resulted in a lower proportion of life being spent in good health.
 Males spend 78.9% of their life in good health while females spend 75.6% of their lives in good health.

-The gap in healthy life expectancy at birth between the most and least deprived areas was 24.4 years for males and 24.2 years for females.
+The gap in healthy life expectancy at birth between the most and least deprived areas was 26.0 years for males and 24.9 years for females. (based on SIMD deciles).

 Healthy Life expectancy is higher in more rural areas.
 The difference between the most urban and most rural areas for males is 5.5 years and for females is 5.6 years.